MasudRana2406/Python-Implementation-of-Vanishing-Gradient-Problem/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License Version 2.0, January 2004 http://www.apache.org/licenses/ file for details.